brewaterman/GroundwaterVariation/README.md

 ### Changes
  * Clarify the time resolution of the average values for groundwater (daily, monthly, annually) - average over the years
- * Implement the project proposal in Markdown and push it to your repository.
  * Make better, more specifc sketch